 Over the past decades, media workers have been increasingly confronted with various dangers and exposed to an unsafe environment.
 According to numerous NGO’s, their working conditions keep deteriorating for different reasons(2).
-For instance, one consequence of technological advancement and the appearance of social media is the increasing dependency of conflict reporting towards sensationalism.
+For instance, one consequence of technological advancement and the appearance of social media, is the increasing dependency of conflict reporting towards sensationalism.
 Nowadays, the public wants to be provided with first-hand and close-up news stories.
-Unfortunately, this type of reporting is at the expense of journalist’s safety as it encourages professionals to take greater risks than ever to broadcast exclusive news(3).
-Moreover, most media outlets depend on freelancers as full-time war correspondents became too expensive to be affordable.
-However, those freelancers take extra risks by not benefiting insurance, security, or translator.
+Unfortunately, this type of reporting is at the expense of journalists’ safety, as it encourages professionals to take more risks than ever to broadcast exclusive news(3).
+Moreover, most media outlets which depended on freelancers as full-time war correspondents, became too expensive to be affordable.
+However, those freelancers take extra risks by not benefiting insurance, security, or translations.
 In sum, everything guaranteeing their safety and security(4).

 Journalists are also subject to targeted attacks and constant danger.
 Regardless of their essential role, the number of journalists who are intimidated, harassed, threatened, kidnapped, violently attacked, arbitrarily detained or murdered is on the constant rise(5).
 The war in former Yugoslavia marked a significant turning point for journalist security and war reporting in general.
-Before, wearing a jacket inscribing the word press meant being off danger.
-However, journalists were no longer considered neutral actors from that moment but were viewed as targets(6).
+Before the war, wearing a jacket inscribing the word press ensured one’s safety.
+However after the war, journalists were no longer considered neutral actors and instead were viewed as targets(6).

 Learn moreBoth articles, namely An Overview of the Current Challenges to the Safety and Protection of Journalists and Perception of Journalist reporting in conflict zones: labour situation, working conditions and main challenges in information coverage in contexts of violence provides extensive information and evidence regarding all the threats and dangers journalists face in their work and in wars